 Everything else about Habit is very well done, which suggests there’s a lot of potential with the talent involved.
 All of the film’s performances are strong with Langridge (Michael) and Sally Carman (Mand) both standing out with their emotional work in Habit.
 In particular, Sally Carman turns in some impressive moments, eliciting a great deal of empathy with the small amount of screen time she’s given.
 Part of the credit should also go to a screenplay that fleshes out its characters.

 As good as Habit is for the first hour or so, it completely turns on itself in the final act.
-Too many plot aspects and character motivations are left vague or undefined.
+Too bad Halligan leaves key plot points and character motivations vague.
 What should have felt like a tense standoff in the climax instead unfolds with almost indifference.
 Michael’s character arc is also completely unsatisfactory.
 With so much obvious talent present for most of the film, the end result is disappointing to say the least.
 Habit is certainly worth watching – it’s too good for most of its running time to dismiss.
 I would just recommend tempering your expectations.